 Night Skiing Rates

-For folk without season passes, an evening of night skiing at Grouse usually costs around $55 for adults, $45 for seniors and youth (ages 13-18), $25 for children, and free for kids ages 4 and under.
+For folk without season passes, an evening of night skiing at Grouse costs around $55 for adults, $47 for seniors and youth (ages 13-18), $27 for children, and free for kids ages 4 and under.

 At between just $2 and $20 cheaper than a full day pass, you don’t save a lot by skiing in the evening instead of for all day.
 For most people and their legs though, up to six hours of skiing is usually more than enough.

-Below are the regular night skiing rates for the 2020/21 season as of early 2021.
+Below are the regular night skiing rates from the 2021/22 season.

 Weekday Night Skiing Rates